ftjuh/I2Cwrapper/README.md

 # Performance and diagnostics

-On a normal ATmega328 @ 16MHz, the original AccelStepper reportedly can run [about 4000 steps per second](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#details).
+On a normal ATmega328 @ 16MHz, the original AccelStepper supposedly can run [about 4000 steps per second](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#details).
 The AccelStepperI2C state machine only takes a tiny bite away from that.
 However, if you are using a lot of steppers, need high speeds, and/or if you are using a big microstepping factor, a normal Arduino can quickly become too slow.
 So choose your platform wisely, the ESP32 will be 10-20 times faster.

 DEBUG output, which can be enabled for all parts of this software individually, will report a simple cycles/second statistic to Serial for the slave's state machine.
 This, however, will be distorted by the time needed for serial output.